andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Statistics/04_Stats_General_Linear_Model.rst

 **********

-Now we come to the **General Linear Model**, or GLM.
-With a GLM, we can use one or more **regressors**, or independent variables, to predict some outcome measure, or **dependent variable**.
-We compute numbers called **beta weights**, which are the relative weights assigned to each regressor to best fit the data.
+We now come to the **General Linear Model**, or GLM.
+With a GLM, we can use one or more **regressors**, or independent variables, to fit a mdoel to some outcome measure, or **dependent variable**.
+To do this we compute numbers called **beta weights**, which are the relative weights assigned to each regressor to best fit the data.
 Any discrepancies between the model and the data are called **residuals**.

 The symbols representing each of these terms are shown in the following equation, which can be shortened or expanded depending on the number of regressors in your model: